In this post, we’re sharing the best ways to make money as a kid. From walking dogs to mowing lawns, these are realistic methods that work!

 Take Out Trash

-- Offer to take down trash the evening before the trash truck comes.
+- Offer to take down the trash the evening before the trash truck comes.
 This task can be difficult for some people, and you might be surprised how many take you up on your offer.
 You can do it every week and earn consistent money.

 Shovel Snow